JohnTelford/mkdocs_01_03_2023/docs/index.md

 Iterative website development enables the Define, Design, Develop, Deploy and Maintenance teams to be operational at the same time creating, testing and on [Remediating Website Defects](defect_remediation_cost.md)​, during the lifetime of the website

-Iterative website development is based on team-work that defines, designs, develops, deploys, and maintains the website project for its lifetime.
-All team members may operational at the same time.Each team member iterates their  contribution to the website by creating, testing and [Remediating Website Defects](defect_remediation_cost.md)
+- Iterative website development is based on team-work that defines, designs, develops, deploys, and maintains the website project for its lifetime.

+- All team members may be operational at the same time without interfering with each other, or the production website

+- Each team member iterates their portion of the the website by creating, testing and [Remediating Website Defects](defect_remediation_cost.md)

-Each team member frequently deploys their work to a private [Preview](preview.md) internet website work for stakeholders to quickly view and give feedback
+- Each team member frequently deploys their work to a private [Preview](preview.md) internet website for stakeholders to quickly view and give feedback

 ### Teams